Vendiel/daresay-a11y/posts/auto-updating-content.md

 - Pausing and resuming where the user left off is the best option for content that is not real-time events or a status.
 - Pausing and jumping forward to current status/event is better for information that is real-time, like weather radar, stock tickers, traffic camera, auction timer.
 The information that’s shown been the pause and restart does need to be preserved and presented.

-If you fulfill this guideline by changing the freqsuency of the auto-updating content, then make sure you also fulfill the specific reqsuirements for how much users need to be able to adjust or extend the time limit, see related guideline.
+If you fulfill this guideline by changing the freqsuency of the auto-updating content, then make sure you also fulfill the specific requirements for how much users need to be able to adjust or extend the time limit, see related guideline.